China charges U.S. woman with espionage

 "China is a country ruled by law.
 The relevant Chinese department will handle the case strictly according to law," she said, without elaborating.

-It is unclear what violations the charge covers.
+It was unclear what violations the charge covers.

-The government has chided the U.N.
-Working Group on Arbitrary Detention for saying her detention violated international human rights norms.
+News of the charges against Phan-Gillis comes just ahead of a visit to China by U.S. President Barack Obama, who will arrive on Saturday for a G20 summit in the city of Hangzhou.
+Obama is scheduled to hold bilateral meetings with Chinese President Xi Jinping on Saturday.

-The U.S. State Department has urged China to resolve the case "expeditiously".
+Obama's visit comes at a time of heightened U.S. tensions with China, particularly over Beijing's extensive territorial claims in the South China Sea, but also over issues such as cyber spying.

-The charge comes amid heightened tension in U.S.-China relations, dogged by issues from differences over territorial disputes in the South China Sea to the sentencing in the United States of a Chinese national for conspiracy to hack sensitive military information.
+In July, a Chinese man, Su Bin, 51, was sent to prison for 46 months in the United States after pleading guilty to conspiring to hack into the computer networks of major U.S. defense contractors.

-The Chinese man, Su Bin, 51, was jailed for 46 months in July after pleading guilty to conspiring to hack into the computer networks of major U.S. defense contractors.
+A U.S. State Department official said the United States was "deeply concerned" about Phan-Gillis' welfare and had repeatedly pressed China to provide further details of the case and to allow U.S. consular officers "full and unfettered" access to her.

-U.S. President Barack Obama will arrive in China on Saturday for a G20 summit in the city of Hangzhou.
+"We urge Chinese authorities to explain the reasons for Ms. Phan-Gillis’ ongoing detention," the official said.

 Phan-Gillis had said in a letter transcribed by a U.S. consular official in China that her detention was because of politics and not for any crime.

 She visited China on a trade delegation from Houston and was detained while attempting to cross from the southern city of Zhuhai to Macau.
-Her husband, Jeff Gillis, has said she is not a spy or a thief.

 China's state secret law is extremely broad, encompassing everything from industrial data to top leaders' birthdays.
 Information can also be declared a state secret retroactively.